barabanshek/barabanshek.github.io/current_research/research.md

 The project is sponsored and guided by <a href="https://www.intel.com/content/www/us/en/research/overview.html" title="Intel">Intel Labs</a>.

-##### <ins>Efficient End-Host Networking with I/O-Optimized x86/64 ISA Extension</ins>
+##### <ins>Building Fast and Efficient NICs for Modern Cloud</ins>

 <img src="../assets/img/x86.png" width="140" height="110" style="float:right" padding-top=10px />

-The upcoming (as of 2021) server-class x86/64 processors will come with the optimized I/O sub-system through a set of new ISA extensions.
+The upcoming (as of 2022) server-class x86/64 processors will come with optimized I/O sub-system through a set of new ISA extensions and new interconnects.
 In this research, we evaluate the new I/O system on commodity and kernel-bypass end-host networking stacks, and estimate its potential to improve the performance and CPU efficiency of cloud networking.
 This project is being carried over with the generous support by <a href="https://www.intel.com/" title="Intel">Intel Corporation</a>.